-The One Time Boot menu displays the devices that you can boot from and also display the options to start diagnostics.
+The F12 One Time Boot menu displays the devices that you can boot from including the diagnostic option.
 The boot menu options are:

 - Removable Drive (if available)

 - STXXXX Drive (if available)

 - NOTE: XXX denotes the SATA drive number.

 - Optical Drive (if available)

 - SATA Hard Drive (if available)

 - Diagnostics